-- Capital/Principal.
-Capital relates to "skin in the game" or equity contributed toward a project.
-Lenders view cash equity as a strong incentive to keep borrowers from defaulting.
-Consider two scenarios: one property you just purchased for \$5 million with a \$4 million loan and \$1 million cash vs. another property you purchased for \$5 million with a \$4.9 million loan and \$100 thousand in cash.
+One property you just purchased for \$5 million with a \$4 million loan and \$1 million cash vs. another property you purchased for \$5 million with a \$4.9 million loan and \$100 thousand in cash.
 You're willingness to protect your \$1 million is likely much greater than a \$100 thousand investment.
-Lenders recognize this and like to see cash equity.
-This also explains why some lenders are hesitant to lend on market appreciation, i.e. an increase in the property value simply because of market trends, since that value didn't "cost" you anything and you may not be willing to protect it.
+Lenders recognize this and so like to see cash equity.
+This also explains why some lenders are hesitant to lend on market appreciation, such as an increase in the property value simply because of market trends, since that value didn't "cost" you anything and you may be less willing to protect it.

 In simple terms: Lenders will offer better terms and pricing the more equity, especially cash equity, you have in a deal.
-This ties into LTV and DSCR mentioned above. - Collateral/Protection.
+This ties into LTV and DSCR mentioned above.

+- Collateral/Protection.
 For commercial real estate loans, this relates to the lender's lien against your property.
 If you default, the lender gets comfort knowing they have a valuable piece of real estate to foreclose on, sell, and collect their principal investment.
-In simple terms: Lenders will offer better terms and pricing for more attractive collateral with lower leverage. - Conditions/Purpose.
+The property condition and appearance weigh heavily into the lender's evaluation of the loan because a property in poor condition could struggle to maintain occupancy, or worse, cause injury to occupants and expose the owner to expense negligence claims.
+In simple terms: Lenders will offer better terms and pricing for more attractive collateral with lower leverage that provides a greater value cushion vs. their loan amount. - Conditions/Purpose.
 This is an expansive category that covers interest rates, economic performance, and other factors that influence the lender's desire to finance the borrower's opportunity.
 Lenders want to understand how the borrower will use the loan proceeds and what the economic conditions are.
 Proceeds used to buy another property sounds better than proceeds used to support a struggling business since the risk associated with the former is much less.
 In simple terms: Lenders get comfort with the wise use of loan proceeds.
-Money is fungible, so it's hard to attribute where you use the proceeds, but don't make it obvious
+Money is